kylegilman/video-embed-thumbnail-generator/readme.txt

 After you save the post, the thumbnail file will be registered in the Wordpress Media Library and added to the post's attachments.
 Thumbnails are saved in the current Wordpress uploads directory.
 Encoded videos are not yet registered with the media library.

+= To embed videos on other sites = turn on the Attachment Template Override in the plugin settings.
+This will replace your video attachment template with a page that only has enough code to display the video.
+You can then embed the video using code like this

+`<iframe width="960" height="540" frameborder="0" scrolling="no" src="http://www.kylegilman.net/?attachment_id=1906"></iframe>`

 = If you want to further modify the way the Flash video player works, you can add the following options inside the [FMP] tag.
 These will override anything you’ve set in the plugin settings. =

 * `poster="http://www.example.com/image.jpg"` sets the thumbnail